-In the July 1, 2012 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
-The actuarial assumptions included (a) 7.90% for investment rate of return; and (b) changes to projected salary increases of 4.22% for PERS.
+In the July 1, 2015 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
+The actuarial assumptions included (a) 7.65% for investment rate of return; and (b) changes to projected salary increases applied through the year 2026 of 1.65-5.15 percent based on age for PERS.